902 KAR 20:145. Operations and services; rural health clinics.

 5. Provide medical orders and medical care services to patients of the rural health clinic; and

-7. Be available within one (1) hour, through direct telecommunication, for consultation, assistance with medical emergencies, or patient referral.
+6. Be available within one (1) hour, through direct telecommunication, for:

-1. Participate in the development, execution and periodic review of the written policies governing the services the rural health clinic provides;
+1. Participate in the development, execution, and review of the written policies governing the services the rural health clinic provides;

-3. Provide services in accordance with rural health clinic policies, established protocols; and
+3. Provide services in accordance with rural health clinic policies and established protocols.

-b.
-For a physician assistant, KRS 311.565 and administrative regulations relating to the practice of a physician assistant:
+2. Administrative regulations relating to the practice of a physician assistant, 201 KAR 9:084.

-4. Arrange for, or refer a patient to, a needed service that is not provided at the rural health clinic; and
+1. Arrange for, or refer a patient to, needed services that are not provided at the rural health clinic; and

-5. Assure that adequate patient health records are maintained and transferred when a patient is referred.
+2. Assure that adequate patient health records are maintained and transferred if a patient is referred.

-(6) The rural health clinic shall have a linkage agreement or an arrangement for patient referral with each of the following:
+(7) The rural health clinic shall have a written linkage agreement or an arrangement for the referral of patients to receive the following services, if required: